yaxu/pihkal/chapters/200-getting-started.md

 ```{.haskell}
 d1 $
 ```
-Reading right back to the start, we get to `d1`{.haskell}. `d1`{.haskell} is another function, which takes a pattern of sound controls as input, and sends it to the synthesiser to be turned into the actual sounds you can hear.
-The `$`{.haskell} operator is there to divide up the line; whatever is on the right of the `$`{.haskell} is passed to the function on the left.
+Reading right back to the start, we get to `d1`{.haskell}. `d1`{.haskell} is another function, which takes a pattern of controls as input (in this case `sound` and `crush` control patterns combined), and sends it to the synthesiser to be turned into the actual sounds you can hear.
+The `$`{.haskell} operator is there to divide up the line; whatever is on the right of the `$`{.haskell} is calculated before being passed to the function on the left.
 Looking at the whole pattern again, you can see there's actually two `$`{.haskell}s in it.
 One makes sure the `sound`{.haskell} and `crush`{.haskell} controls are combined before being mangled by the `chunk`{.haskell} function, and the other makes sure everything gets worked out before finally being passed to `d1`{.haskell}.

 ```{.haskell render="audio" prefix="d1 $ "}
 chunk 4 (hurry 2) $ sound "bd [~ rs] mt [lt ht]" # crush 5